Ifeoluwa9/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a command that finds all empty files and directories in the current directory and all sub-directories
+Write a script that writes into the file ls_cwd_content the result of the command ls -la